Free, Guided Meditation

 Students in peacebank's Beginning Yoga classes learn how to practice yoga.
 They are taught poses, sequences and meditations common to many styles of yoga.
 These techniques reduce tension in the body and remove clutter from the mind.
 With consistency, students discover new abilities.
 Eventually, they move beyond and explore other styles of yoga.
 This class has no prerequisites.
 Students of any age or physical condition are welcome.

-All women welcome.
-This flow class includes stretching, movement, and breath designed as a preparation for birth.
+Pre and Post Natal is a flow class that includes stretching, movement, and breath designed as a preparation for birth.
 This class aims to build physical stamina and strength organized around birthing while integrating awareness on the breath and meditation techniques to assist in birthing.
 It is not necessary to have practiced yoga before pregnancy.
 All pre, post-natal and women in general are welcome.

 Restorative & Yin